2013 Florida State Seminoles football team: Boston College

-Pregame Line: Florida St −24

 For their second road game of the season, the first since the season opener, Florida State hit the road to face the Boston College Eagles.
 In 2012, Florida State was victorious with a 51–7 win over the Eagles in Tallahassee.
 Florida State last traveled to Chestnut Hill in 2011 for a Thursday night match-up, a game the Seminoles won 38–7.

 Florida State mounted a comeback to defeat Boston College, 48–34, in their second conference game of the season.

 After stopping Florida State on their first offensive possession, Boston College took the early lead with a touchdown pass from BC quarterback Chase Rettig.
 Florida State responded with a seven play drive that ended in a field goal to cut the lead to four.
 The Eagles would then go on to score the next ten points of the game to take a fourteen-point lead and seemingly seize control of the game.
 However, the Seminoles rattled off twenty-one unanswered points including a "Hail Mary" pass, with no time remaining, at the end of the second quarter to take a seven-point lead at the half.

 On the first drive of the second half, Boston College mustered up a drive that resulted in a field goal to close the gap and make it a four-point game.
 Florida State then completed two drives ending in touchdowns to take an eighteen-point lead.
 Boston College added another touchdown at the end of the third quarter.
 Entering the fourth quarter, Florida State held an eleven-point lead.
 In the final quarter, Florida State would extend their lead with a field goal.
 Boston College then began a promising drive, but P. J. Williams intercepted the ball and returned it for a touchdown to put the Noles up 48–27 late in the game.
 Boston College closed the gap with a touchdown to pull within two scores midway through the quarter.
 Florida State sealed the win with a late interception to take possession of the ball with less than two minutes remaining.

 Although Boston College controlled the game early, Florida State outgained them with 489 yards of offense while limiting to Eagles to 397 total yards.
 Quarterback Jameis Winston completed 17 of 27 passes for 330 yards and four touchdowns.
 Winston also led the team in rushing with 14 rushes for 96 yards while wide receiver Kenny Shaw led the team in receiving with 4 receptions for 93 yards and one touchdown.

 This was the 12th meeting between Florida State and Boston College, the 8th meeting as conference opponents.
 The victory improved Florida State's all-time record against the Eagles to 8–4.